Negative Electronic Friction and Non-Markovianity in Nonequilibrium Quantum Systems

 We show, however, that the same inelastic electronic transitions that give rise to negative Markovian EF also introduce additional electronic relaxation timescales, which can in turn introduce significant non-Markovian effects into the electronic forces.
 Via a basic model of nonequilibrium charge transport through a vibrationally coupled molecular bridge \cite{Simine2012,simine_vibrational_2012,segal_heat_2005,segal_heat_2006,segal_nonequilibrium_2011,Foti2018,foti_interface_2017}, we demonstrate that these non-Markovian effects can actually dominate the Markovian contribution to the electronic forces, which has deep implications for the physical interpretation of negative EF and the stability of the resulting Langevin equation.

-Beyond this example system, we expect that such non-Markovian effects on negative EF are relevant in any nonequilibrium system that biases vibrationally coupled inelastic electronic transitions, such as in more complicated molecular bridges, nanojunctions with position-dependent molecule-lead couplings \cite{Preston2022}, light-driven processes at metal surfaces \cite{Lue2011}, and interacting systems with multiple electron-electron \cite{Dou2017c,Rudge2023,Rudge2024} or electronic-vibrational \cite{Rudge2023,Rudge2024,Maeck2024} quantum timescales.
-At a metal-molecule interface, for example, interactions with surface phonons occur on a drastically different timescale than electronic relaxation.
+The physical ingredients underlying the non-Markovianity and negative EF presented here are expected to arise broadly in nonequilibrium systems that bias vibrationally coupled inelastic electronic transitions, such as in more complicated molecular bridges, nanojunctions with position-dependent molecule-lead couplings \cite{Preston2022}, light-driven processes at metal surfaces \cite{Lue2011}, and interacting systems with multiple electron-electron \cite{Dou2017c,Rudge2023,Rudge2024} or electronic-vibrational \cite{Rudge2023,Rudge2024,Maeck2024} quantum timescales.

 The general molecular nanojunction Hamiltonian is

 where $H_{\text{mol}}$ is the Hamiltonian of the molecule, $H_{\text{leads}}$ is the Hamiltonian of the leads, and $H_{\text{mol-leads}}$ is the interaction between them.
 In this work, the molecular Hamiltonian describes a vibrationally coupled donor-acceptor model,